 Push vs Pull Inventory Management: What Should You Choose?

 The way you manage inventory can make or break your manufacturing business.
-At the core of inventory management lies a fundamental choice: should you implement a push system, a pull system or perhaps a hybrid approach?
+At the core of inventory control techniques lies a fundamental choice: should you implement a push system, a pull system, or a hybrid approach?
 This decision affects everything from your operational costs and efficiency to customer satisfaction and competitive advantage.

-Let's dive deep into these systems to help you determine which strategy aligns best with your manufacturing goals.
+Let's break down how each system works, compare their strengths and weaknesses side by side, and help you determine which strategy aligns best with your manufacturing goals.

 Push inventory management, often called "make-to-stock," operates on the principle of anticipating future demand through forecasting.
 In this system, products are manufactured according to predicted needs rather than in response to specific customer orders.